deeztek/Waf2Py/README.md

 ModSecurity for nginx (STABLE)/2.9.0 (http://www.modsecurity.org/);
 Rules: OWASP_CRS/2.2.9.

-We have previusly compiled openresty and modsecurity in debian 8 and 9, and they are compreses here in this repo.
+We have previously compiled openresty and modsecurity in debian 8 & 9, they are compressed here in this repo.
 There is no modification to the binaries
 ```